thingzi/thingzi-logic-climate/node/readme.md

 <h2>Release Notes</h2>

+<b>0.5.3</b>

+- Fix: preset 'none' was reserved by HASS so removed from HA Advertise

 <b>0.5.2</b>

 - Change preset 'off' to 'none' to make it clearer this does nothing rather than imply climate 'off'